Scheme guidance - Specified diseases and employment

 Where the deemed diseases list does not apply to a claimed disease, it must be assessed against the other SRC Act disease provisions.

-Attachment A (PDF, 40.8 KB) provides a contraction of disease liability flowchart.
+Attachment A – Contraction of disease liability flow chart (PDF, 62.8 KB) provides a contraction of disease liability flow chart.

 Date of effect